 Short-term Care: Facilitates Functional Improvement

-This metric is a measure of the percent of short-term care patients that experienced functional improvements.
+This datapoint is a measure of the percent of short-term care patients that experienced functional improvements.

 - Deckerville Community HospitalCritical Access Hospitals 0.23 miles away3559 Pine St Deckerville Michigan 48427Voluntary non-profit - Private(810) 376-2835

 - Mckenzie Health SystemCritical Access Hospitals 8.58 miles away120 N Delaware Street Sandusky Michigan 48471Voluntary non-profit - Private(810) 648-3770

 - Fmc - Sandusky8.89 miles away47 Dawson St Ste 3 Sandusky Michigan 48471Dialysis Stations: 12 (810) 648-9490